drunkard/ceph-readable-doc/html/_sources/rbd/rbd-mirroring.rst.txt

 ---------------

-In order for the ``rbd-mirror`` daemon to discover its peer cluster, the peer needs to be registered to the pool and a user account needs to be created.
+In order for the ``rbd-mirror`` daemon to discover its peer cluster, the peer must be registered and a user account must be created.
 This process can be automated with ``rbd`` and the ``mirror pool peer bootstrap create`` and ``mirror pool peer bootstrap import`` commands.

-To manually create a new bootstrap token with ``rbd``, specify the ``mirror pool peer bootstrap create`` command, a pool name, along with an optional friendly site name to describe the local cluster::
+To manually create a new bootstrap token with ``rbd``, issue the ``mirror pool peer bootstrap create`` subcommand, a pool name, and an optional friendly site name to describe the local cluster::

         rbd mirror pool peer bootstrap create [--site-name {local-site-name}] {pool-name}